datagnss/datagnss.github.io/gnss/rtk_receiver/surveying-and-mapping-kits.md

 - Support PPK post-processing
 - Support iPhone / iPad, Android
 - Compatible with SW Maps, Mapit GIS, etc.
-- NANO RTK Receiver can be powered directly by Android devices or iPad, no additional power-bank needed

 We provide an OTG cable, which can be used to connect NANO RTK Receiver to Android devices.
 On iPhone / iPad, the OTG cable can support power from iPad / iPhone, no additional power-bank needed.